chinmayic/ODIM/README.md

 ## 2. Installing the resource aggregator for ODIM and GRF plugin
-This section provides a step-by-step procedure for deploying the resource aggregator for ODIM (odimra) and GRF plugin.
+This section provides a step-by-step procedure for deploying ODIMRA and GRF plugin.

   **NOTE:**